Karamjotkk/HOSTING_CUSTOM_WEBSITE/README.md

 This project involved hosting a website on AWS using MobaXterm, and it has been an incredible learning experience.
 ## Project Highlights:
-1️.Logged into the AWS Console to get started.
+1️.
+Logged into the AWS Console to get started.
 2️.Created and launched an EC2 instance.
 3️.
 Configured the security groups:
 Port 22 (SSH) for admin access only.